GRAINS-Corn, soybeans drop on improved US crop weather

 Traders are awaiting a monthly USDA supply-and-demand report on Wednesday, with cuts to U.S. corn and soybean yield estimates possible.

-(Additional reporting by Naveen Thukral in Singapore and Sybille de La Hamaide in Paris; Editing by Rashmi Aich, Maju Samuel and David Evans)
+(Additional reporting by Naveen Thukral in Singapore and Sybille de La Hamaide in Paris; Editing by Rashmi Aich, Will Dunham, Maju Samuel and David Evans)

 ((karl.plume@thomsonreuters.com; +1 313 484 5285))